| |

 Regiment War Graves, - North Ormesby (St. Joseph's) Roman Catholic Cemetery |

-North Ormesby (St. Joseph's) Roman Catholic Cemetery adjoins the Corporation's North Ormesby Cemetery.
-There are 66 graves from the First and Second World Wars in the cemetery, of which 15 are for men of the Yorkshire Regiment.
+North Ormesby (St. Joseph's) Roman Catholic Cemetery contains 66 graves from the First and Second World Wars, of which 16 are for men who served with the Yorkshire Regiment.
 One of these graves has two members of the same family (Joyce) in it.

 The Cross of Sacrifice in North Ormesby (St. Joseph's) RC Cemetery